1. Two truths and a lie

 Go and visit Grandma or Grandpa, they'd love to see you.
 You could even write a card for them and pick flowers on the way.

 If you have a park nearby then go and explore it.
 Take toys that require lots of space such as a football, hula hoops, radio controlled cars, frizbies or a kite and then spread out and enjoy playing in the open air.
+(See our guide to babysitting at the park for more ideas)

 The zoo is one of the best outings for kids.
 See all the wild animals you've read about in books in real life!